HomeDing/homeding.github.io/classes.md

 ### Board

-> The Board class helps organizing the instanciated Elements and dispatching Actions.
+> The Board class helps organizing the instantiated Elements and dispatching Actions.

 ### BoardServer

-> Implementation of a web server request hander to handle the IoT board REST services.
+> Implementation of a web server request handler to handle the IoT board REST services.

 ### DisplayAdapter

-> Abstract class, defining the functionlaity the HomeDing requires to be implemented for a local attached display.
+> Abstract class, defining the functionality the HomeDing requires to be implemented for a local attached display.

 ### DisplayAdapterLCD